 As if this weren’t enough, scientists have observed changes to other areas of the brain involved in improved focus, attention and memory as well as increased empathy.
 All of these contribute to resiliency.
 And what kind of yoga is most effective in bringing about these changes?
 You got it—slow, mindful yoga.

 You may have heard that sitting is the new smoking.
 Well, inflammation is another often blamed “bad guy” when it comes to chronic diseases.

 Inflammation is associated with a variety of disease processes including heart disease, diabetes, cancer, arthritis and Alzheimer’s.
 In addition, inflammation impacts brain structures involved in mood disorders such as depression and anxiety.

 A major cause of inflammation is stress.
 When under stress, our bodies release cortisol to fuel our fight-or-flight response.
 Think of it like a fire—we need fuel to run away or fight the perceived danger.
 As a result, our bodies are designed to give us a surge in energy when facing a threat.
 They’re also designed to return to homeostasis, a relaxed state, when the threat passes.
-Unfortunately, if we exist in a chronic state of stress (which most of us do), high cortisol levels result in inflammation, illness or disease.
+Unfortunately, many of us live in a chronic state of stress which results in high cortisol levels.
+Elevated cortisol contributes to inflammation, illness and disease.

 To “turn off” the cortisol-stress response, we need to relax and feel safe.
 And—you guessed it—slow mindful yoga does just this.
-By slowing our breath and heart rate, our bodies are better able to regulate cortisol levels, lowering stress levels and reducing inflammation.
+By slowing your breath and heart rate, your body is better able to regulate cortisol levels, lowering stress levels and reducing inflammation.